chrismaltby/gb-studio-docs/docs/assets/sound-effects.md

 You can also place the following file types into `assets/sounds` which then become available:

-- **.wav** WAV audio file, preferably very short in length (a few seconds at most) and 8-bit mono (though GB Studio will attempt to convert files not in this format).
+- **.wav** WAV audio file, preferably very short in length (3.64 seconds is about the limit!) and 8-bit mono (though GB Studio will attempt to convert files not in this format).
 - **.vgm** VGM audio file (Game Boy format only).
 - **.sav** FX HAMMER sound effects.